nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 #### E5.
 Listing all ingredient

-Using an ingredient from the Fridge
+Showing all ingredients in the Fridge

 *prerequisite:* user must be in `b` option of the main menu.
 See all ingredients in the Fridge by using `show` , assuming the list is not empty,